Highly available SQLite cluster powered by embedded NATS JetStream server.

 - Use with any programming language

-4. PostgreSQL Wire Protocol
+4. HA Client, PostgreSQL and MySQL Wire Protocol

 - The SQLite parser engine will proccess the commands.